 When you touch down in Europe for a summer vacation, you’ll immediately notice you can’t plug in your American phone charger or hairdryer in European outlets.
 An international adaptor is a simple, one-time purchase that you’ll need to pick up before you travel.

 Don’t forget to add headphones to your packing list for your Europe summer trip.
 On long flights and trips outside of the city, you can listen to a podcast or brush up on learning a new language with your headphones.
 You can even sync up your headphones at some European museums to enhance an audio tour experience.
-Beyond that, you can listen to audiobooks while you unwind on the beach or by the pool, which will save room in your suitcase.
+Beyond that, you can listen to audiobooks while you unwind by the pool or at some of the best beach destinations in Europe, which will save room in your suitcase.

 Scarf or Shawl